 Our intimate and interactive workshops are restricted to fourteen participants, with the exception of the Master Class which is limited to twelve.
 Participants will follow their instructors for three mornings, Thursday through Saturday, from 9:00 a.m. to 12:00 p.m.
-Enrollment for all workshops is first come, first served, with the exception of the Master Class which entails a juried entry (submissions for which must be received by May 15).
-Participants for all workshops will be expected to submit work prior to the workshop, and to read and comment on the work of others.
+Enrollment for all workshops is first-come, first-served, with the exception of the Master Class which entails a juried entry.
+Like scholarships, Master Class applications are accepted early, from January 1-February 15.
+General registration for all other morning workshops opens on March 1.
+Participants in all workshops will be expected to submit work in the workshop genre by July 1 and to read and comment on the work of others.
 Submission guidelines will be supplied upon enrollment.

-In this workshop with Kat Meads, we’ll begin by re-examining the elements of fiction—including character, structure, and point of view—through discussion and short in-class writing exercises.
-We’ll also workshop a short story from each participant and discuss revision strategies in a supportive environment.
+In this workshop with Vanessa Hua, finalist for the California Book Award, we’ll examine the building blocks of fiction—such as dialogue, setting, and point of view—through discussion, in-class writing exercises, and by looking at examples from published short stories, making this suitable for writers of all levels.
+We’ll also workshop a short story from each participant and discuss revision and publication strategies in a constructive, encouraging environment.

 Writing for middle school or young adult readers is akin to going on a roller coaster ride of emotion.
 But it is those very moments of intense feeling—the spirited, moody, misunderstood, cavalier dreamer self—that we will channel as we delve into the art of writing for young readers.
 In this workshop with Guadalupe Garcia McCall, we will read excerpts from award-winning MG/YA books, discuss what works in these samples as well as in our own shared work, and access that part of ourselves that we’ve never outgrown, much less forgotten.